-I know just because you have a camera, does not make you a photographer.
-That’s a bitter pill for some.
-My opinion(and my opinion only), what makes you a photographer is having the ability to see and capture images properly that speaks to your viewers.
-And it does not matter if it was shot on a Nikon, Fuji, Canon, if it was shot as a RAW or Jpeg, was it from a full frame sensor body or from a cell phone… All those things are just tools to capture an image YOU see.
-It’s what the photographer trying to show and what the image says to YOU that matters most.
-Yes, gear helps.
-But like anything, if one does not know how to use their tools properly, the results will never be as good as someone who knows what he or she is doing.
+I know just because you own a camera, it does not make you a photographer.
+For some, that maybe a bitter pill to swallow.
+My opinion, what makes you a photographer is having the ability to see and capture photos properly that speaks to your viewers.
+And the brand of the camera you use doesn’t matter, if it was shot as a RAW or Jpeg, if it was from a full frame sensor mirror-less body or from a cell phone… All those things are just tools for a photographer to capture images.
+Yes, gear does help.
+But like anything, if one does not know how to use it properly, the results will never be as good as someone who knows what he or she is doing.
+But I will also say bad gear will hurt you.

 Until next time,